 Chief executive, Chris Eaton said: "Our support this year is particularly personal to us as it follows the loss of one of our long-term service suppliers and we hope our support will help make a positive and meaningful impact to those on the Island who are effected by Motor Neurone Disease.
 Recent finding from researchers at the Euan MacDonald Centre based at the University of Edinburgh around potential drug treatments for MND is very exciting but there is a long road ahead so we feel it is important to back those in our own community who supply the very practical help needed on the ground."

-ILS World provides independent fiduciary services to professional advisors, international corporate groups and private clients from offices in the Isle of Man, British Virgin Islands, Dubai, Hong Kong, London and Portugal.
+ILS World provides independent fiduciary services to professional advisors, international corporate groups and private clients from offices in the Isle of Man, British Virgin Islands, Hong Kong, London and Portugal.
 Each year the Isle of Man team agrees to support one particular charity on the Island by raising money through dress down days and different fundraising activities.